Team Pinto

 To Consider in the Future

-5. In crawl spaces, install vent fans.
+5. Install vent fans in crawl spaces.
 Condensation and the spread of musty odors, mold and mildew, which can trigger allergies and asthma, are prevented by keeping humidity levels in these regions below 50%.

 6. Make a checkpoint for your pet.
 Use a fine-tooth comb to catch fleas before they come inside and treat cats and dogs with a monthly tick-and-flea treatment.
 Pesticides in flea shampoos and collars can contaminate children and furniture so try to look for organic alternatives.